Souten: Soundtrack

 The music of this movie was composed by Usha Khanna (one of the two female music composer to have ever worked in Bollywood).

 Saawan Kumar Tak himself penned the lyrics to the famous songs.The song 'Zindagi Pyar Ka Geet Hai' of this movie is a popular one.

 The song, 'Main Teri Chhoti Behna Hoon' is sampled on the Four Tet track 'Morning' on the album Morning/Evening.

-The song, 'Meri Pehle Hi Tang Thi Choli' was supposed to be a duet between Lata Mangeshkar and Kishore Kumar.
+The song, 'Meri Pehle Hi Tang Thi Choli' was supposed to be a duet between Kishore Kumar and Lata Mangeshkar.
 However, Mangeshkar refused to sing this song due to the explicit lyrics.
 This led to Anuradha Paudwal singing it with Kumar.

 This film was a huge success of the year 1983.
 It was one of Rajesh Khanna's favourites.